 The http://lytesystems.com/wp-content/plugins/activetrail-free-email-signup-form/js/display.js?v=1427341450 Harvard Business Review describes competitive intelligence (CI) as “a perspective on changing market conditions.”
 In other words, companies must take measures to keep a finger on the pulse of the market, then alter their existing strategies preemptively to capitalize on opportunities and avoid potential risks.

 But this is often easier said than done.
 While collecting market research and data is a good start, aggregating information alone doesn’t help in the long run without further action.

 The professionals who are currently implementing CI best practices perform qualitative and comparative analyses of current market conditions, data, and industry news in order to interpret and apply CI so as to provide real value to the high-level executives they report to, and so those executives, in turn, can make better-informed decisions.
 Ultimately, solid CI is actionable information that has been corroborated by expert analysis, comparison, and data-backed prediction.

-In a report about the changing demands of an Investor Relations Officer (IRO) position, source Bloomberg explains that as we move forward into 2016, CI will be a key focus for the IR space.
+In a report about the changing demands of an Investor Relations Officer (IRO) position, site web Bloomberg explains that as we move forward into 2016, CI will be a key focus for the IR space.
 IROs are typically well-suited to this task, as many of them have a background in sophisticated analysis (as of 2012, Bloomberg reported that more than 15% of IROs were former buy-side or sell-side analysts).